 As an experienced dyslexia tutor and special education teacher, I have received specialized training to teach students with dyslexia using multisensory and structured programs.
 There are several strategies and methods these programs use that you can use along with your current curriculum.

 This post contains affiliate links, meaning at no additional cost to you, I will make a commission if you click through to make a purchase.
 Please read our disclosure policy for more details.

-Have a structured approach which provides extensive practice using controlled texts.
+Have a structured approach that provides extensive practice using controlled decodable texts.